jorgeAndoni/RecommendationSystem/README.md

 ## Datasets
 In this work, a movie review database was used.
 The database consists of 3,974 users and 3,564 movies.
 In total, the database has 539,754 reviews, where ratings are given on a 5-star scale.

+All ratings are contained in the file "train_data.csv in the following format: UserID,MovieID,Rating,Timestamp
+- UserIDs range between 1 and 3974
+- MovieIDs range between 1 and 3564
+- Ratings are made on a 5-star scale (whole-star ratings only)
+- Timestamp is represented in seconds since the epoch as returned by time(2)
+- Each user has at least 20 ratings

 ## Methodology
 In this work, I have implemented several recommendation algorithms.
 These algorithms are as follows:
 1. Item-based collaborative filtering